gspncr/new-relic-partner-enablement/README.md

 ## Remote Builds

-_Relic Instructions:_

-If you are intending to publish a new release of the site you need to be in the AWS ES org.

-### Pre requisite: have the AWS CLI and a local build
+First, have had a local build.
+Then:

 ```shell
 pip install awscli
 aws configure
 ```
+Modify [package.json](/blob/main/package.json) to include the name of your s3 bucket.

+That is essentially all!
+There are also [Gatsby docs](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-s3-cloudfront) - npm package is already included in this repo.

 That's pretty much it!
-Then `npm run build && npm run deploy` to publish it to the s3 bucket `partners.newrelic-es.com`.
+Then `npm run build && npm run deploy`

+### Relic Remote Builds
+Following the above instructions and being a member of the AWS ES Org (no need to change s3 bucket).

+If you're a Relic wishing to submit new content, you should enter a pull request and not perform a remote build.

-The s3 bucket has an associated Cloudfront distribution which in turn has a Route 53 hosted zone.
+The s3 bucket has an associated Cloudfront distribution which in turn has a Route 53 hosted zone and record.
 Changes to the bucket will directly go to the hosted zone.

-Slack'ing gspencer is the preferred approach - but you can do a remote build if Gary is out.
+Slack'ing gspencer is the preferred approach - but you can do a remote build if Gary is out and you really need to.

-_Public instructions:_

-You can follow the same as above but reconfigure it to your own S3 bucket.
-That is essentially all, but there are [Gatsby docs](https://www.gatsbyjs.com/docs/how-to/previews-deploys-hosting/deploying-to-s3-cloudfront) walking through the steps.

 ## Support